SangeethaKarthikeyan-Hcl/x-test/KMRA_testplan.md

 using the Public-Key Cryptography Standard (PKCS) #11 interface and OpenSSL.

-ITP/SGX/01: Deploy Verification Controller on AWS and Veirfy  Integration With DEK
+ITP/SGX/01: Deploy Verification Controller on AWS and Veirfy  Integration With DEK DEployment of keyvautlt server on cloud
+Deploying and verifying NGINX on DEK
+Verifying the applications inside the encalve